 We have up to date information, easy to use tools, and resources from our Partners.

-Every Spring, the Honoring Choices Partners come together around a shared goal of helping adults make a personal health care plan and connect to good care over their lifetime.
-This year the Partner's work takes on a deeper, more urgent meaning due to the Coronavirus (COVID-19) outbreak.
+The Honoring Choices Partners come together around a shared goal of helping adults make a personal health care plan and connect to good care over their lifetime.
+The Partner's work has taken on a deeper, more urgent meaning due to COVID-19.
 Instead of hosting in-person events, our Partners are helping adults to "Plan in Place" and access needed care and support in their community.
 We also are working to minimize barriers to making a plan and getting timely, equitable high quality care.

 Staying healthy is at the top of everyone’s list.
 Stay informed with the fast-changing, up to date information —